Louie Louie: Lyrics controversy and investigations

-By contrast, in 1964 the Ohio State University newspaper The Lantern initiated an investigation in response to a growing campus controversy.
+By contrast, in 1964 the Ohio State University student newspaper The Lantern initiated an investigation in response to a growing campus controversy.
 Working with local radio station WCOL, a letter was sent to Wand Records requesting a copy of the lyrics.
 The paper printed the lyrics in full, resolving the issue, and resulting in booking the Kingsmen for the fall homecoming entertainment.

-In a 1964 interview, Lynn Easton of the Kingsmen said, "We took the words from the original version and recorded them faithfully."
-Richard Berry told Esquire Magazine in 1988 that the Kingsmen had sung the song exactly as written and often deflected questions about the lyrics by saying, "If I told you the words, you wouldn't believe me anyway."Some sources have the quote as "believe them" vs. "believe me".
+In a 1964 interview, Lynn Easton of the Kingsmen said, "We took the words from the original version and recorded them faithfully", and group member Barry Curtis later added, "Richard Berry never wrote dirty lyrics ... you listen and you hear what you want to hear."
+Richard Berry told Esquire in 1988 that the Kingsmen had sung the song exactly as written and often deflected questions about the lyrics by saying, "If I told you the words, you wouldn't believe me anyway."Some sources have the quote as "believe them" vs. "believe me".

+In a 1991 Dave Marsh interview, Governor Welsh "emphatically denied being a censor", claiming he never banned the record and only suggested that it not be played.
+Marsh disagreed, saying, "If a record isn't played at the suggestion of the state's chief executive, it has been banned."

 A history of the song and its notoriety was published in 1993 by Dave Marsh, including an extensive recounting of the multiple lyrics investigations, but he was unable to obtain permission to publish the song's actual lyrics because the then current owner, Windswept Pacific, wanted people to "continue to fantasize what the words are".
 Marsh noted that the lyrics controversy "reflected the country's infantile sexuality" and "ensured the song's eternal perpetuation"; he also included multiple versions of the supposed "dirty lyrics".
-Other authors noted that the song "reap[ed] the benefits that accrue from being pursued by the guardians of public morals" and "Such stupidity helped ensure 'Louie Louie' a long and prosperous life."
+Other authors noted that the song "reap[ed] the benefits that accrue from being pursued by the guardians of public morals" and "[s]uch stupidity helped ensure 'Louie Louie' a long and prosperous life."

 The lyrics controversy resurfaced briefly in 2005 when the superintendent of the school system in Benton Harbor, Michigan, refused to let a marching band play the song in a local parade; she later relented.